AndyObtiva/glimmer-dsl-swt/README.md

 - `text_anti_alias` enables text antialiasing (SWT style value of `:default`, `:off`, `:on` whereby `:default` applies OS default, which varies per OS)
 - `transform` sets transform object using [Canvas Transform DSL](#canvas-transform-dsl) syntax

+Keep in mind that ordering of shapes matters as it is followed in painting.
+For example, it is recommended you paint filled shapes first and then drawn ones.

 Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):

 ```ruby